Lectio Divina: 29th Sunday in Ordinary Time (A)

 Golden crown: Originally this was a gift to the emperor, but then became a compulsory levy.
 It was paid on special occasions such as feasts or visits of the emperor.

 Levy on buying and selling: For each commercial transaction there was a levy of 1%.
 It was the taxation officers who collected this money.
-For instance, to buy a slave they asked for 2%.
+For the purchase of a slave they asked for 2%.

 Levy on professional practice: For anything at all one needed a permit.
 For instance, a shoemaker in Palmira paid one denarius per month.
 One denarius was equivalent to a day’s salary.
 Even prostitutes had to pay.